PX4/PX4-user_guide/en/companion_computer/holybro_pixhawk_jetson_baseboard.md

 The client should automatically start on boot if configured correctly!
 :::

-We can check that the client is running using the following command in the MAVLink shell.
-Pixhawk could be directly connected via USB-C to do this:
+We can check that the client is running using the following command in the MAVLink shell:

 ```sh
 uxrce_dds_client status